t83714/fractal-component/README.md

 [![Build Status](https://travis-ci.org/t83714/fractal-component.svg?branch=master)](https://travis-ci.org/t83714/fractal-component)

-`fractal-component` is a javascript library that can help you to encapsulate decoupled resuable UI component easily.
-It aims to provide a one-stop solution that can encapsulate state store (redux) management, actions (messages, events) processing & routing, side-effect management and component styling into one software module.
-You can then reuse your component to create new components (composition), use in a different project or publish as a NPM module.
-You can not only use those components in web browsers but also can render them at server-side (SSR) & create redux store snapshot easily.
+`fractal-component` is a javascript library that can help you to encapsulate decoupled UI component easily.
+It aims to provide a one-stop solution that allows state store (redux) management, actions (messages, events) processing & routing, side-effect management and component styling to be encapsulated into one single software module.
+You can then reuse your component to create new components (composition), use in a different project or publish it as a NPM module.
+You can not only use those components in web browsers but also can render them at server-side (SSR) & create redux store snapshot easily ([see example](https://github.com/t83714/fractal-component/tree/master/examples/exampleAppSSR)).

 In order to achieve that, `fractal-component` introduce the following features to react / redux ecosystem: